yeager/translations/RPCS3/README.md

 Create the folder qt6/translations within the RPCS3 main folder.

-Download the rpcs3_empty.ts and rename is to your language code (i.e "fr" for French, like "rpcs3_fr.ts") Open the file in Qt Linguist and translated it.
+Download the rpcs3_empty.ts and rename it to your language code (i.e "fr" for French, like "rpcs3_fr.ts") Open the file in Qt Linguist and translated it.
 Do not edit the file in a normal text editor.
 Release the file in Linguist to create the .qm file (or use Qt lrelease)